Kovalivska/Project-TravelTide/README.md

 **Key Points and Insights:**

--  **Customer Segmentation:** Four key user segments were identified—Budget Travelers, Occasional Travelers, Business Travelers, and Luxury Travelers.

--  **Booking Conversion Rate:** Approximately 33.94% of sessions result in a successful booking, with repeat users showing a higher conversion rate.
+-  Customer Segmentation: K-Means clustering was applied to segment users based on demographics, travel frequency, and booking patterns.
+The segmentation allowed us to identify distinct user groups with varying levels of spending and engagement.

+-  Booking Trends: The majority of users engage with the platform multiple times before completing a booking.
+Repeat visitors show a significantly higher conversion rate, reinforcing the importance of sustained engagement.

--  **Preferred Perks:** Data analysis confirmed that users have distinct preferences for specific rewards, such as priority check-in, travel discounts, and exclusive sales.
+-  Preferred Perks: The analysis confirmed that users have distinct preferences for perks.
+Budget-conscious travelers favor discounts, while frequent flyers are more interested in priority services and upgrades.

--  **Personalized Rewards:** A decision tree model assigns perks based on spending habits and booking behavior.
+-  Cancellation Behavior: A segment of users demonstrates a high cancellation rate, necessitating flexible booking options to reduce churn and enhance retention.

+-  Spending Patterns: High-value users, particularly luxury travelers and business clients, tend to bundle hotel and flight bookings, making them ideal candidates for exclusive rewards and premium services.

+-  Model Evaluation: Random Forest was used to assess the segmentation model’s effectiveness, confirming that user behavior and travel spending can reliably predict perk preferences.

+-  Optimization Goal: The project aims to refine the perk assignment strategy to maximize retention and improve booking conversion rates through targeted, data-driven recommendations.

 **Relevant Files:**

-Executive Summary: [Link to document]

-Data Science Project Report: [Link to visualization]
+Data Science Project Report: Data Science Project Report_TravelTide(2).pdf

-CSVs Data: [Link to spreadsheet]
+Jupyter Notebook: V_3_NewTravelTide (2).ipynb

+Executive Summary: Executive_Summary_TravelTide.pdf

+Project Presentation: TravelTideProjectPresentation (2).pptx

+Raw Data: Row Data

+Aggregated Data: agg_df (2).csv

+Merged Data with Clusters: merged_with_clusters(2).csv

+Project Video: Video TravelTide1.mp4